Basis of Presentation and Summary of Significant Accounting Policies

 Estimating the fair market value of options requires the input of subjective assumptions, including the estimated fair value of the Company’s common stock, the expected life of the options, stock price volatility, the risk-free interest rate, expected dividends, and the probability of satisfying the market condition for market-condition based awards.
 The assumptions used in the valuation models represent management’s best estimates and involve a number of variables, uncertainties and assumptions and the application of management’s judgment, as they are inherently subjective.

 All advertising costs are expensed as incurred and included in sales and marketing expenses.
-Advertising expenses incurred by the Company were $0.2 million and $0.2 million for the three months ended June 30, 2023 and 2022, respectively, and $0.4 million and $0.5 million for the six months ended June 30, 2023 and 2022, respectively.
+Advertising expenses incurred by the Company were $163,771 and $24,075 for the three months ended March 31, 2021 and 2020, respectively.

 Net Loss Per Share

-Basic net loss per share of common stock is computed by dividing net loss by the weighted average number of common stock outstanding during each period and pre-funded warrants outstanding because all necessary conditions to convert into common shares were met when those warrants were issued.
+Basic net loss per share of common stock is computed by dividing net loss by the weighted average number of common stock outstanding during each period.
 Diluted net loss per common stock includes the effect, if any, from the potential exercise or conversion of securities, such as options and warrants which would result in the issuance of incremental common stock.
-In computing basic and diluted net loss per share, the weighted average number of shares is the same for both calculations due to the fact that a net loss existed for the six months ended June 30, 2023 and 2022.
+In computing basic and diluted net loss per share, the weighted average number of shares is the same for both calculations due to the fact that a net loss existed for the three months ended March 31, 2021 and 2020.

 The following potentially dilutive securities have been excluded from the computation of diluted weighted-average shares of common stock outstanding, as they would be anti-dilutive: